byuflowlab/SixDOF.jl/docs/src/theory.md

 ### Aerodynamics (a specific implementation)

-Everything up to this point defines the 6DOF simulator.
+Everything up to this point defines the six-DOF simulator.
 The aerodynamics, propulsion, and other forces/moments if applicable, are specific to the model choice.
 As a simple default a conventional ``linear'' aerodynamics model is included.
 This model we use is actually not strictly linear, particuarly in the case of drag, which is fundamentally nonlinear.
-Arguably, that addition is negliglbe as aircraft drag typically plays a negligible role in its dynamic behavior.
+Arguably, that addition is negligible as aircraft drag typically plays a negligible role in its dynamic behavior.

 We define the aerodynamic forces and moments using stability derivatives and control derivatives.
 The control deflections include ``[\delta f, \delta e, \delta r, \delta a]`` for flaps, elevator, rudder, and aileron respectively.